Thomascogez/use-disclosable/apps/doc/docs/documentation/index.md

 ### use-disclosable approach

-This library as a slightly different approach:
+This library has a slightly different approach:
 - 1. The disclosable element should be mounted close to the body and not inside page components.
 Since "disclosable" should appear in the top layer.
 - 2. The disclosable element should be mounted in the component tree only when it's open.
 - 3. The open state of the component tree should be defined by if he is mounted or not